-Elbert County, GA — The Georgia Guidestones, which is a mysterious granite monument erected in the early 1980s that contains a set of 10 guidelines in eight modern languages, has been stolen according to Elbert County Sheriff officials.
-What baffles investigators is how anyone one could have moved the 200 ton slabs without anyone noticing.
+Elbert County, GA — The Georgia Guidestones, which is a mysterious granite monument erected in the early 1980s that contains a set of 10 guidelines in eight modern languages, has been stolen, according to Elbert County Sheriff officials.
+What baffles investigators is how anyone could have moved the 200-ton slabs without anyone noticing.

 “Someone or something came in late last night and took them,” said Elbert County Sheriff Shayne Heap speaking in an early morning press conference.
-“Those things are really heavy and it would take a large crew and heavy machinery to move them.
-We also have no motive in the crime, but there always has been a lot of mischief around the Stones.”
+“Those things are hefty, and it would take a large crew and heavy machinery to move them.
+We also have no motive in the crime, but there has always been a lot of mischief around the Stones.”

 - Maintain humanity under 500,000,000 in perpetual balance with nature.

 - Guide reproduction wisely, improving fitness and diversity.

 - Unite humanity with a living new language.

 - Rule passion faith, tradition, and all things with tempered reason.

 - Protect people and nations with fair laws and just courts.